Broad-tailed paradise whydah

 Any available retail piece may be available for rental.
 Please contact us if you have any questions.

-After your purchase, you will be emailed a PDF with a detailed care guide to ensure your piece lasts longer than a lifetime.
-Every piece includes a “specimen tag” with data regarding your unique piece, perfect to add to your growing natural history collection.
+After your purchase, your order confirmation email will have a link to download a PDF with a detailed care guide to ensure your piece lasts longer than a lifetime.
+Every piece includes a “specimen tag” sticker with information regarding your unique piece, including who made the piece and when - perfect to add to your growing natural history collection.

 Dimensions: